nira-j/puzzlegame/README.md

-# number and image puzzle game
+# number and image puzzle game using swing library of java.